tech-warriors-corporation/mechanize-app/README.md

 - [X] Mock the API's;
 - [X] If user tries to enter the password 5 times and fails, then it must wait 15 seconds to try again;
 - [ ] Upload application in Google Play;
+- [ ] Customize application in Google Play when uploaded;
 - [X] Test in others devices;
 - [X] Maybe create a url for each microservice (environment variable);
 - [X] Remove TODO comments;